Horo5502/creator-docs_ja_unified/README.md

 VRChat creator documents are divided into four repositories.
 But since it is difficult to incorporate updates directly, we integrate all the documents into this repository and update them by running `git pull` from creator-docs_ja.
-Also, in creator-docs_ja, we select and deploy only the translated files during deployment to prevent untranslated English files from being displayed to users.
+Also, creator-docs_ja selects and deploys only translated files during deployment to prevent untranslated English files from appearing on the site.

 The sync branch contains the actual integrated files.
 This branch serves as the upstream branch for creator-docs_ja.